 Lijia Zhang talks about her struggle to transform herself from factory worker to author and her first novel, which is about sex workers in southern China.

 [excerpt] My grandma’s story had planted the initial seed of curiosity in my mind.
 I interviewed several sex workers while in Shenzhen.
 I also worked as a volunteer for a non-governmental organization distributing condoms among sex workers in northern China.
 Many small details in the book are real.

 The biggest challenge was that the lives of sex workers were so far removed from mine.
 One of my friends said, “Try and work as a prostitute, you can satisfy your sexual needs, and you can make some money, and do your research.”

 This interview featured in the February 2016 Caixin magazine, and online here [now paid access only]: Redefining the China Dream, Caixin Global

 A longer version of this interview is available on ZhendeGender.

 I spoke to Lijia Zhang about her debut novel, Lotus, in December 2016.
 We discussed China’s hedonism and sexual revolution, the lack of sexual education, the fate of single mothers and the abuse of sex workers by Chinese authorities.
-The piece was published by Caixin Global on 13th February 2017, but was sadly removed by censors shortly afterward.
+The piece was published by Caixin Global on 13th February 2017.

 [excerpt] Every society has prostitution.
 There is a saying in China: 饱暖思淫欲 温饱而思淫欲 – which means once you have food and clothing you start thinking about sex.
 I have always been curious about the women who fill this social need.